forwardemail/forwardemail.net/app/views/faq/index.md

 4. Download and install the [ImportExportTools NG](https://addons.thunderbird.net/en-GB/thunderbird/addon/importexporttools-ng/) Thunderbird plugin.

-5. Right click on the Thunderbird folder you wish to import email under (e.g. `INBOX`) → select the `ImportExportTools NG` option → choose `Import mbox file` (for MBOX export format) – or – `Import messages` / `Import all messages from a directory` (for EML export format).
+5. Create a new local folder in Thunderbird, and then right click on it  → select the `ImportExportTools NG` option → choose `Import mbox file` (for MBOX export format) – or – `Import messages` / `Import all messages from a directory` (for EML export format).

+6. Drag/drop from the local folder to a new (or existing) IMAP folder in Thunderbird you wish to upload messages to in IMAP storage with our service.
+This will ensure they are backed up online with our SQLite encrypted storage.

    <div class="alert my-3 alert-primary">
      <i class="fa fa-info-circle font-weight-bold"></i>